web

 What skills, interests or experience might be helpful in this role?

-• Enthusiasm
+• Enthusiasm and a positive attitude

-• Sensitivity towards people with disabilities
+• Sensitivity to people with disabilities

 To find out more please contact: